 Garmin Edge 520

 Garmin has definitely won cyclists’ admiration with its Edge 520 computer.
 This product is able to track your ride through GPS and even estimate your recovery by indicating when you’re ready to go back training.
 How cool is that?
-In addition, it works with Strava segments, features a bunch of data screen segments, and offers a rich metrics choice.
+One of the best features, though it that it is highly-compatible with Strava.
+You can easily see Strava segments and the computer can basically turn into a navigation system as you are following a specific ride.
+It will alert you when you are on various segments, too.
+The 520 features a bunch of data screen segments, and offers a rich metrics choice.
 You can sync it to your smartphone, as well.
+As an added bonus, we love the ability to sync with weather apps and tell you when the rain is going to start!
 This is a good all-around computer from a maker we have trusted for years, and depending on where you find it, it may be a little less expensive than other options.
 Find here.

 How to mount a cycling computer on your bike

 - Once you’ve taken your computer out of its packaging and installed the batteries, you’ll have some components to work with, such as the computer itself, the handlebar mount, the transmitter, the magnet, and the zip (cable) ties.